reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ## A Quick Introduction to `jq`

 `jq` is a command-line JSON processor.
 It works like a filter by taking an input and producing an output.
-Many builtin filters, operators and functions are available.
+Many built-in filters, operators and functions are available.
 We can combine filters, pipe the output of one filter as input to another etc.

-Suppose we had the following JSON in a file sample.json:
+Suppose we had the following JSON in a file `sample.json`:

 ```json
 {